mlexchange/mlex/README.md

 ## How to use?
 1. Install [Docker Engine](https://docs.docker.com/engine/install/ubuntu/) (server) or [Docker Desktop](https://www.docker.com/products/docker-desktop/)
-2. cd into mlex/docker-compose folder, create a `.env` file.
+2. cd into mlex folder, create a `.env` file.

 	```
 	MONGO_DB_USERNAME=your_username
 	MONGO_DB_PASSWORD=your_password
  	```
-3. To install, run `./install.sh`.
-To uninstall, run `./uninstall.sh`.

-### Alternative installation method
-The docker compose gives more flexible installation:

 3. To install the **lightest** MLExchange platform, run `docker-compose up`. **Note**: use `docker-compose up -d` instead to run containers in the detached mode.

-4. (Optional) run `docker-compose -f docker-images.yml pull` to download the colorwheel app, segmentation app and models.
+4. (Optional) run `docker-compose -f docker-model-images.yml pull` to download the colorwheel app, segmentation app and models.

-**Note:** if you are using M1 chip, please comment out model3 in the docker-compose.yml file.
+	**Note:** if you are using M1 chip, please comment out model3 in the docker-	compose.yml file.
 Because an ARM64 compatible image for this model is not 	available at the moment.

+5. To uninstall, run `docker-compose down`.

 ## How to cite us?